nextcloud/documentation/deployment_recommendations/index.rst

    None.

 * Database
    MySQL, MariaDB or PostgreSQL.

-.. comment: We currently recommend MySQL / MariaDB, as our customers have had good experiences when moving to a Galera cluster to scale the DB.
+We currently recommend MySQL / MariaDB, as our customers have had good experiences when moving to a Galera cluster to scale the DB.

 * Backup
-   Automatic nightly backups:
+   Install owncloud, ownCloud data directory and database on Btrfs filesystem.
+   Make regular snapshots at desired intervals for zero downtime backups.
+   Mount DB partitions with the "nodatacow" option to prevent fragmentation.

+   Alternatively, make nightly backups with service interruption:

    * Shut down Apache.
    * Create database dump.
    * Push data directory to backup.
    * Push database dump to backup.
    * Start Apache.

-   * Optionally rsync to a backup storage and tape backup.
+   Then optionally rsync to a backup storage or tape backup.
 (See the `Maintenance`_ section of the Administration manual for tips on backups and restores.)

 * Authentication
    User authentication via one or several LDAP or Active Directory servers.
 (See